neetjn/core-routing/README.md

 Framework agnostic interface for client sided routing using the HTML5 history api.

-### Why
+### About

+> This project is still in it's infancy phase, and there is no single specification for the client api.

 This project was created in wake of a redesign of the [riot-view-router](https://github.com/neetjn/riot-view-router) project.
 It was designed from the ground up to be a reliable, speedy, framework agnostic interface for client sided routing using the HTML 5 history api.
-This framework aims not to define a paradigm from which developers can flesh out framework specific routers, but provides an interface to help make the process much simpler and more streamline.
+This framework aims not to define a paradigm from which developers can flesh out framework specific routers, but to provide an interface to help make the process much simpler and more streamline.

-### About

-This project is still in it's infancy phase, and there is no single specification for the client api...

 ### Configuration

-TBD
+This project is highly configurable...

 ### Use